silverstripe/silverstripe-restfulserver/README.md

 - `DataObject::canDelete()`
 - `DataObject::canCreate()`

-See `DataObject` documentation for further details.
+See `SilverStripe\ORM\DataObject` documentation for further details.

 You can specify the character-encoding for any input on the HTTP Content-Type.
 At the moment, only UTF-8 is supported.
 All output is made in UTF-8 regardless of Accept headers.